theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 To access the extraction settings, click {% if page.product == "xtract-is" %}**Settings** {% else %} **[Extraction Settings]**{% endif %} in the main window of the component.
 The window “DeltaQ Settings” opens.
-The window has two tabs:
+The window contains two tabs:
 - [Base](#base)
 - [Hierarchy](#hierarchy)